310mc/https-310mc.github.io-tl/source/_posts/feature_scout/the_essence_of_a_butler.md

 {% img /img/es/idolstory/essencebutler/cg.jpg %}

 {% bubble Yuzuru %}
 <th>(I wish to serve only the very best for the Young Master too, similar to how you wish to support the many idols around you.
-I only hope that I manage to present those feelings into my personal outfit…)</th>
+I only hope that I manage to present those feelings into my personalized outfit…)</th>

 <th>(But I cannot seem to formulate it properly onto paper… How frustrating.)</th>